 - Connect through Harness Platform: Use a direct, secure communication between Harness and AWS.

 - Connect through a Harness Delegate: Harness communicates with AWS through a Harness delegate in AWS.
 You must choose this option if you chose Use IRSA or Assume IAM Role on Delegate.

 - If connecting through a Harness delegate, select either:

 - Use any available Delegate: Harness selects an available Delegate at runtime.
-To learn how Harness selects delegates, go to Delegates Overview.
+To learn how Harness selects delegates, go to Delegate overview.

 - Only use Delegates with all of the following tags: Use Tags to match one or more suitable delegates.
-To learn more about Delegate tags, go to Select Delegates with Tags.
+To learn more about Delegate tags, go to Use delegate selectors.

 - Select Save and Continue to run the connection test, and then, if the test succeeds, select Finish.
 The connection test confirms that your authentication and delegate selections are valid.

 AWS connector errors